Daily Insights

 Good morning,

-Markets are mixed this morning with corn up 4 and soybeans down 23.
+Markets are mixed this morning as we head into the weekend.
+Corn is currently up 4 while soybeans are down 2.

 Have a Safe Day!